Quiet PC: Fan

 If they use fans at all, quiet PCs typically use larger-than-usual low-speed fans with quiet-running motors and bearings.
 The 120 mm size is common, and 140 mm fans are used where cases or heat sinks allow them.
 Quiet fan manufacturers include Nexus, EBM-Papst, Yate Loon, Scythe, and Noctua.
 Extensive comparative surveys have been posted by SPCR and MadShrimps.

 Fan noise is often proportional to fan speed, so fan controllers can be used to slow down fans and to precisely choose fan speed.
 Fan controllers can produce a fixed fan speed using an inline resistor or diode; or a variable speed using a potentiometer to supply a lower voltage.
-Fan speed can also be reduced more crudely by plugging them into the power supply's 5 volt line instead of the 12 volt line (or between the two for a potential difference of 7 volts, although this cripples the fan's speed sensing).
+Fan speed can also be reduced more crudely by plugging them into the power supply's 5-volt line instead of the 12-volt line (or between the two for a potential difference of 7 volts, although this cripples the fan's speed sensing).
 Most fans will run at 5 volts once they are spinning, but may not start reliably at less than 7 V. Some simple fan controllers will only vary the fans' supply voltage between 8 V and 12 V to avoid this problem entirely.
 Some fan controllers start the fan at 12 V, then drop the voltage after a few seconds.

 PWM fan control, however, is the easiest and most efficient option for modern motherboards that have PWM fan headers.
 PWM fan control rapidly cycles between feeding the fan full voltage and no voltage, to control rotational speed.
 Typically the motherboard chipset provides temperature data from sensors on the CPU itself to control speed.

 Bearing and motor noise is an important consideration.
 Soft mounting fans (e.g. with rubber or silicone fan isolators) can help reduce transfer of fan vibration to other components.

 Piezoelectric fans are often quieter than rotating fans and may consume less power.
-Intel, Murata, and others have recently done development on use of piezoelectric fans in desktop PCs.

 Watercooling

-Watercooling is a method of heat-dissipation by transferring the heat through a conductive material which is in contact with a liquid, such as demineralised water with an additive to prevent bacterial growth.
+Watercooling is a method of heat-dissipation by transferring the heat through a conductive material which is in contact with a liquid, such as demineralized water with an additive to prevent bacterial growth.
 This water travels in a loop that usually contains a reservoir, radiator and pump.
 Modern 12 V DC pump technologies allow extremely powerful and quiet designs.

-By efficiently transferring device heat to a separate heat exchanger that can use larger heat sinks or fans, watercooling can allow quieter overall operation.
+By efficiently transferring device heat to a separate heat exchanger that can use larger heat sinks or fans, water cooling can allow quieter overall operation.
 Devices such as GPUs, Northbridges, Southbridges, hard disk drives, memory, voltage regulator modules (VRMs), and even power supplies can be separately watercooled; in fact the whole PC can be immersed, in some cases.